xoblite/xoblite-plugins/README.md

 # xoblite-plugins
-The source code of my plugins for xoblite™ and other Blackbox for Windows® branches.
+This repository contains the source code of my plugins for xoblite™ and other Blackbox for Windows® branches.

 Matching binary downloads can be found at http://xoblite.net/docs/plugins/.